 As mentioned in the previous post I use Photoshop as my software of choice, however, it has quite a learning curve so I suggest Adobe Photoshop Elements if you want to convert your own scrapbooks into digital photo books.

 In order to create uniform books you need to create a template of the size you want for your printed book (using Photoshop) go to Image>Canvas Size.
 Be sure to make the canvas .25 bigger then the size of the book.
 I suggest a 10 x 10 book as that size is easy to handle and will display nicely on most bookshelves.
 For a 10 x 10 printed book you will want to create a 10.25 x 10.25 canvas in your software and then create guides (View>New Guide) to show you the 9.75 x 9.75 surface that you need to stay in.
 The guides are to insure that nothing gets cut off when the book is printed.

 If you are scanning a 12 x 12 page you will have to reduce the image when importing into your software and if you are converting a 8 1/2 x 11 book know that you will have more white space in your printed book since you are not scanning a square.

 What digital photo book company do you recommend?

 My favorite “Do it Yourself” digital photo book company is Mixbook.
-They have an easy to use software interface, lots of great coupons and very good customer service.
-When I convert scrapbooks for my VIP clients I use a professional photographer’s lab that is available only via application, so using Mixbook is more affordable and available for anyone to use.
+They have an easy to use software interface, lots of great coupons, and good customer service.
+When I convert scrapbooks for my VIP clients I use a professional photographer’s lab so using Mixbook is more affordable and available for anyone to use.